FikoReborn/udacity-memory-game/README.md

 * [Dependencies](#dependencies)
 * [Contributing](#contributing)

+## How to Run this Game
+Clone to your machine and open index.html from the application directory.

+Or for a live version, just click [here](http://fikoreborn.github.io/udacity-memory-game) and the game will load up.

 ## Instructions

 Just a simple memory game with a Star Wars theme, this is a Udacity project for the Front-End Nanodegree Program.
 There are 8 pairs of cards, totalling 16.
 Match two cards together to keep them revealed.
 Match all 16 cards to win the game.
 Win with 20 moves or less for a 3-star rating. no more than 50 moves for 2-star.
 1-star for anything more than that.